Small Business Stars: Anna Bance of Girl Meets Dress

 “I knew it was just a matter of time before I started my own business.
 It was something I’d always wanted to do when the right idea came along.

-“I’d worked in fashion, since leaving university, but it was when I working as UK PR Manager for French luxury brand Hermes that I came up with the idea for Girl Meets Dress (GMD).
+“I’d worked in fashion, since leaving university, but it was when I working as UK PR Manager for French luxury brand Hermes that I came up with the idea for Girl Meets Dress (external link) (GMD).

 “Like my previous roles in the fashion industry, the job at Hermes involved lending the collection of dresses and accessories out on a daily basis to fashion magazines, shoots, celebrities and journalists.
 I thought to myself ‘wouldn’t it be amazing if we could all borrow dresses for just one event, and wear a different designer for every event in our calendar?’